 Our volunteers will live in a comfortable staff apartment located in the city center of El Progreso and will be provided with transportation to and from the school in our buses.

 Teaching experience and advanced Spanish are both desirable volunteer traits.
 However, we are most interested in individuals who are flexible, able to deal with significant challenge, and willing to learn along with us.

 In the past, most of our volunteers have ranged in age from 21-35 and have come from a variety of professional backgrounds from social work to international development.
 The most important qualities we look for in our volunteers are a genuine commitment to service and the ability to be a team player.
 We retain the right to dismiss a volunteer if it is in the best interest of the children or the program.

-This 12 month commitment begins July 2015, with option to return home to the US for winter break.
+This 12 month commitment begins in July, with the option to return home for winter break.

 - Facilitate relationships with parents and other community members